 Family and History

-James has been married to his wife, Donna, for eleven years.
-Together, they are the proud parents of their daughter Taylor who attends Forest Lake Elementary School.
+James has been married to his wife, Donna, for seventeen years.
+Together, they are the proud parents of their daughter Taylor who attends Dent Middle School.

 This extraordinary family has deep roots in South Carolina’s public education system.
 James’ wife Donna worked within the Richland Two district for 10 years as a teacher, administrator and magnet lead teacher.
 She now works for the South Carolina Department of Education.
 James’ mother, Carol Manning, is a retired elementary school teacher and a former employee of the South Carolina School for the Deaf and the Blind.
 James’ aunt, Dr. Sandra Manning, has served for many years as a school psychologist in the Richland Two district and is also a former Board of Trustees member for Richland School District One.
 James’ uncle, Jim Manning, has a proven record of supporting public education as the county councilman for Richland County District 8.

 James is utilizing the experiences gained during his teaching career, advice from family members and his vested interest as a parent to promote continued achievement within Richland School District Two.

 Carolina Basset Hound Rescue

 In addition to his family and public education within the Midlands of South Carolina, James is passionate about basset hounds.
 Over the past few years, James and his family have been a part of the Carolina Basset Hound Rescue Association, where they give orphaned basset hounds a caring home until a permanent and loving family is able to adopt them.
-Additionally, the Manning family has their own basset hound, Sebastion.
+Additionally, the Manning family has their own basset hound, Ralph.